dirtyhenry/tech-articles/_posts/2022-10-17-swift-heroes-digital-2022.md

 Also bookmarked: [_Advances in UI Data Sources_][10] from WWDC’ 19.

-## THE EVER INCREASING CONVERGENCE OF NATIVE IOS AND ANDROID MOBILE DEVELOPMENT - [John O'Reilly][11]
+## The Ever Increasing Convergence of Native iOS and Android Mobile Development - [John O'Reilly][11]

 Kotlin and Swift grew similar and seem to be ever-converging.
 John made the case that, if UI should be coded in the primary language for each platform, [Kotlin